solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

   - Alternatives to SHA-256 based constructions, such as BLAKE3 or SHA-3 would
     offer superior performance.
   - Existing optimized SHA-256 hash tree implementations are readily available.
-  - As of 2023-Oct, hardware implementations of SHA-256 are currently availabl (via SHA-NI on x86, via Firedancer's SystemVerilog implementation on AWS F1 FPGA), whereas BLAKE3 and SHA-3 are not.
+  - As of 2023-Oct, hardware implementations of SHA-256 are currently available (via SHA-NI on x86, via Firedancer's SystemVerilog implementation on AWS F1 FPGA), whereas BLAKE3 and SHA-3 are not.
 (SHA-3 is only available on recent Arm cores)